stamilselvan/stamilselvan.github.io/content/posts/100to1InStockMarket.md

 ## Quotes
 > Don't marry a man to reform him.

-> Those who by [the stock] on the price alone are that man's lawful prey.
+> Those who buy [the stock] on the price alone are that man's lawful prey.

 > It is a bad mistake NOT to barrow when it is profitable.